kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

            noAuth: true
      ```
     > [!NOTE]
-    > You can group multiple HTTP methods in a single rule if they share the same access strategy, or create separate rules for each method to allow for different configurations in the future.
-Both approaches are valid and result in the same access for the example shown above.
+    > You can group multiple HTTP methods in a single rule if they share the same access strategy, or create separate rules for each method to allow for applying different configurations.
+Both approaches are valid.
-    >

 3. Order the rules.

-    Look for the paths that overlap.
-Overlapping occurs when two or more rules in an APIRule configuration have paths that can match the same request and those rules share at least one common HTTP method.
-This can lead to ambiguity about which rule should apply to a given request, especially if the rules also share common HTTP methods.
+    Search for the paths that overlap.
+Overlapping occurs when two or more rules in an APIRule configuration contains paths that can match the same request and share at least one common HTTP method.
+This might lead to ambiguity about which rule applies to a given request.

     When defining the order of rules, remember that each request is evaluated against the list of paths from top to bottom in your APIRule, and the first matching rule is applied.

-    If it matches the first path, the first rule applies.
-This is why rule order is important, and you must define them starting from the most specific paths, and leave the most general path as the last one.
+    If a request matches the first path, the first rule applies.
+This is why you must define the rules starting from the most specific path, and leave the most general path as the last one.

     > [!NOTE]
     > Rules defined earlier in the list have a higher priority than those defined later.
 The request searches for the first matching rule starting from the top of the APIRule **spec.rules** list.
-Therefore, we recommend ordering rules starting with the most specific path and ending with the most general.
+Therefore, it's recommended to order rules from the most specific path to the most general.

-    Example of incorrect rule order that causes all matches to be captured by the first rule: this configuration allows also unauthenticated `POST` access to `/anything/{*}/one` as this path prefixes with `anything` segment so the first rule applies, whereas the intended behaviour is to require JWT authentication for the `/anything/{*}/one` endpoint.
+    See the following example of an incorrect rules' order that causes all matches to be captured by the first rule.
+This configuration also allows unauthenticated POST access to the path `/anything/{*}/one`, as it is prefixed with the `anything` segment.
+So, even though the intended behavior is to require JWT authentication for the /anything/{*}/one endpoint, the first rule takes precedence.

    ```yaml
    ...